 - Interpersonal psychotherapy

 - Specialist supportive clinical management

-Antidepressants (specifically selective serotonin re-uptake inhibitors; e.g. SSRI) or antipsychotics can also be used to treat Anorexia Nervosa.
+Antidepressants (specifically selective serotonin re-uptake inhibitors; e.g. SSRI) or antipsychotics can also be used to treat AN.

-Please note: Medication should not be used as the sole or primary treatment for Anorexia Nervosa; rather, it should be used in conjunction with therapy appropriate for the treatment of Anorexia Nervosa.
+Please note: Medication should not be used as the sole or primary treatment for AN; rather, it should be used in conjunction with therapy appropriate for the treatment of AN.